MicrosoftDocs/learn/learn-pr/languages/python/python-lists/includes/1-introduction.md

 - Create lists containing related data.
 - Get an item or a subset of items from the list using indices and slices.
-- Add and remove items from the list and other list related actions using helper functions.
+- Add and remove items from the list and other list-related actions using helper functions.
 - Iterate through the list using the `for` iteration statement.

 ## Prerequisites: